Arslanmyrat Amanow: Personal life

-Arslanmyrat Amanov was born at Baýramaly in Mary Region.
+Arslanmyrat Amanow was born at Baýramaly in Mary Region.
 He started playing football at the School of Sports of Ashgabat.

-Career
+Club career

 He started his professional career in 2007, FC Ashgabat, where he played for the first two years.
 From 2010 to 2012, he played for FC HTTU.
 Also during 2012, he played 11 matches and scored one goal in Kazakh club FC Okzhetpes.

-During 2013, he returned to FC HTTU.
+During 2013, he returned to HTTU.
 In March 2014, Amanov signed for Kazakhstan Premier League side FC Irtysh Pavlodar.
 After one season with Irtysh, Amanov left the club in December 2014.
 He played 24 matches as part of this club and scored 1 goal.

 In 2015–2016, he played for Uzbek club Olmaliq, played 54 matches and managed to score 8 goals.
 In 2017, he played for the FC Altyn Asyr.
 In 2018, he signed for another Uzbek club FK Buxoro.

-On January 31, 2019, it was announced that he had signed for Uzbek champions PFC Lokomotiv Tashkent.
+On 31 January 2019 it was announced that he had signed for Uzbek champions PFC Lokomotiv Tashkent.

 In the winter of 2020, Amanov signed a one-year contract with FC AGMK, in which he had already played in 2015 and 2016.
 In January 2021, he signed with FC Sogdiana Jizzakh.
-In July, his contract with Sogdiana was terminated by mutual consent.
+In July 2021, his contract with Sogdiana was terminated by mutual consent.
 He returned to homeland Turkmenistan, and joined FC Ahal.
+In the first match of the Turkmenistan championship against Kopetdag on 23 October 2021, he made his debut in official matches for FC Ahal.
+He won the Ýokary Liga with Ahal in 2022.
+Following the 2022 season, he was included in the list of the best players of the year.

+Since April 2024, he has played for the newly formed club FK Arkadag.
+He retired from professional football in November 2024.